 There are many great reasons to consider moving to Seattle.
-The world-class schools, hot job market, and endless opportunities for outdoor adventure are just the tip of the iceberg at this Pacific Northwest gem.
+The world-class schools, hot job market, unique culture and endless opportunities for outdoor adventure are just the tip of the iceberg at this Pacific Northwest gem.

 Seattle is consistently ranked among the 10 best places to live in the United States by U.S. News, and for good reason.
 Not only is Seattle surrounded by lush evergreen forests, but the city is famous for being environmentally friendly.
 Plus, its residents earn above-average incomes.